Skull and Bones (video game): Gameplay

 Wind positioning can be assessed to gain an advantage in battle.
 Players may collect additional ships throughout the game, such as sloops-of-war, frigates and brigantines, whose weapons include mortars, broadside cannons, and rockets.
-Ships can be charged into with brute force and boarded.
+Ships can be charged into with brute force and boarded by NPC crew but not the player character.
 The rate of inflicted damage is gauged by the health bar.
 A core component is the multiplayer mode Loot Hunt, where two groups of players are challenged in treasure hunting to further accumulate their riches.
-Each given ship's crow's nest is scalable for use as a lookout point and spyglasses can be availed of as well.
-Microtransactions will be included.
+Each given ship's crow's nest is scalable for use as a lookout point, and spyglasses will be available.
+Another large part of the game is plundering Forts and Settlements.

 Development and release

 Skull and Bones is the first video game led by developer Ubisoft Singapore, which drew inspiration from the naval battles of Assassin's Creed IV: Black Flag.
 The game began development in 2013, being initially envisioned as an expansion of Assassin's Creed IV: Black Flag, then an MMO spinoff title under the name Black Flag Infinite.
 It was then spun off as an independent project, in part due to its initial technology becoming outdated.

 According to a Kotaku report, the game has undergone multiple changes in direction and scope during development, exceeding its budget multiple times.
-Initially set in the Caribbean, it was moved to the fantastical Hyperborea, then finally the Indian Ocean.
+Initially set in the Caribbean, it was moved to the fantastical Hyperborea, then finally East Africa and Southeast Asia.
 Gameplay was redesigned multiple times, focusing variously on naval exploration and ship-to-ship combat, before both were scrapped in favour of land-based survival elements inspired by games like Rust.
 Developers contacted by journalist Ethan Gach attributed these difficulties to conflicting ideas, management issues, and lack of consistent direction.
-The project reportedly cost Ubisoft more than $120 million.
+The project reportedly cost Ubisoft $200 million.

-It was revealed during Ubisoft's press conference at E3 2017.
+The game was revealed during Ubisoft's press conference at E3 2017.
 It was confirmed for Microsoft Windows, PlayStation 4 and Xbox One, with enhancements for PlayStation 4 Pro and Xbox One X. Alongside the game, Ubisoft Singapore announced the "Keepers of the Code" program, designed to allow players to aid in the fine-tuning of its live-service aspects.

 Originally set to be released in Q3/Q4 2018, the game was later delayed into 2019, and again to sometime after March 2020.
-On a call with investors in October 2019, Ubisoft CEO Yves Guillemot confirmed that the game had been pushed back to at least the April 2021–March 2022 fiscal year.
+On a call with investors in October 2019, Ubisoft CEO Yves Guillemot confirmed that the game had been pushed back to at least the 2021–2022 fiscal year.